nomoreweirdmachines/katacoda-scenarios/nixlang-nix/step2.md

 `cowsay https://twich.tv/rolandvdrums`{{execute}}

-where did that come from?
+what path does that executable code come from?

 `type cowsay`{{execute}}